gautammalik-git/AutoDock-GPU-Pipeline/README.md

 3. Make sure to download the MGLtools tar file compatible with your system, which is essential for running both AutoDock GUI (ADT) and AutoDock4.
 It is available on their [website](https://ccsb.scripps.edu/mgltools/).

-Incase you face anyproblem compiling the software, you can use the following steps:
+Incase you face any problem compiling the software, you can use the following steps:

 **Make sure you have OPENCL installed**